The Consular Appointment: What Happens If You Can’t Get One?

 If you are thinking of obtaining Italian dual citizenship, it is an inevitability: at some point you’ll have to deal with your local Italian consulate.
 But with wait times exceeding more than 10 years in some jurisdictions, it may be incredibly difficult to snag a consular appointment.

 Today, Italian dual citizenship is more popular than ever.
-Each consulate processes approximately 2,500 applications per month.
+Each consulate processes approximately 2,500 applications per year.
+With 10 Italian consulates and embassies in the U.S., that’s almost 30 applications.
 Therefore, it’s no wonder that people snatch up appointments the minute they go online.
 As a result, some people seeking Italian citizenship have reported trying frustratedly for multiple weeks to get a spot on the calendar.

 In this post, we’ll explain what happens if you can’t manage to get an appointment and what options you have.